This topic describes how to use Realtime Compute for Apache Flink to access source tables and result tables in the Wide Column model in Tablestore.

 In the upper-right corner of the SQL Editor page, click Deploy.
 In the Deploy draft dialog box, configure the parameters and click Confirm.

 If you modify the SQL code of a deployment, add parameters to or remove parameters from the WITH clause, or change the version of a deployment, you must re-publish and cancel the deployment, and then restart the deployment for the changes to take effect.
-If a deployment fails and cannot reuse the state data to recover, you must cancel and then restart the deployment.
+If the deployment fails and cannot reuse the state data to recover, you must cancel and then restart the deployment.
 For more information, see Cancel a deployment.

 In the left-side navigation pane, click Deployments.